nodejitsu/handbook/contents/0_Table_Of_Contents.md

 - [Deploying Your First Application](2_Deploying_Your_First_Application.md)
    - Signing Up
    - Getting Jitsu ( The Nodejitsu Command Line Tool )
+   - Writing a hello world node.js application
    - Pushing to the cloud
 - Choosing a Database For Your Application
     - CouchDB
     - Redis
-    - Mongo
-- The MarketPlace
+    - MongoDB
 - Using the API
     - Overview
     - Application